thoth-station/mi/README.rst

-This repository contains functions to store knowledge for the bot, to use the knowledge stored by the bot to evaluate some statistics.
+This repository contains functions to store knowledge for the bot, primary goal is to use the knowledge to evaluate repository statistics.

 Remember to also checkout `mi-scheduler <https://github.com/thoth-station/mi-scheduler>`, which schedules the workflows for thoth-station/mi project.